pringyy/OGRE/README.md

 #### About

-* See information about the development team
+* See information about the development team.
 ![Screenshot of about page](https://i.imgur.com/kTNNaQc.png)

 #### Contact

-* Contact form to send a message to the development team
+* Contact form to send a message to the development team.
 ![Screenshot of contact page](https://i.imgur.com/9u0sgHI.png)

 #### FAQ